cambridge-cares/CitiesKG/agents/README.md

 The web-map-client is now available via the URL (http://localhost:8080/3dwebclient/index.html).
 Place the .kml file in `/CitiesKG/3dcitydb-web-map-1.9.0/3dwebclient/` and add the web link of the .kml file in `URL(*)` input field of the web-map-client Toolbox widget.
 In the input field `Name(*)`, a proper layer name must be specified as well.
 After clicking AddLayer, the .kml file will be visualised in the web-map-client.

 Solutions to common issues:
-* DistanceAgent URL, used in POST request, is hardcoded in `/CitiesKG/3dcitydb-web-map-1.9.0/3dwebclient/script.js`.
-If agents are deployed on another port than 8080, agent URL needs to be updated accordingly in *script.js*.
+* DistanceAgent and CityInformationAgent URL, used in POST request, is hardcoded in `/CitiesKG/3dcitydb-web-map-1.9.0/3dwebclient/script.js` and `CitiesKG/3dcitydb-web-map-1.9.0/3dwebclient/utils/mashup-data-source-service/application/KMLDataSource.js` respectively.
+If agents are deployed on another port than 8080, agent URL needs to be updated accordingly in the respective files.
 * If *DistanceAgent* is used with .kml files that were generated not by *ExporterAgent*, .kml file should have `<name>` value exactly same way as it is stored in the KG.

 ## Contributing